 Guide to the Sylvan-Highlands Neighborhood in Portland, Oregon

-This heavy wooded area just west of downtown has narrow winding streets with an absent of sidewalks.
-Its attraction is the quick drive to downtown and its closeness to the Oregon Zoo and Hoyt Arboretum trails.
+Its attraction is the quick drive to downtown and its closeness to Washington Park with access to the Hoyt Arboretum trails.

 The neighborhood association supported the tunnel for light rail, which could have run above ground through the residential area.
 Residents also expressed concerns when the Oregon Department of Transportation began to redesign the U.S. 26 highway between Sylvan and Camelot Court, including a new overpass bridge.
 The overpass project now has a bridge with stanchions at each end that read 'Sylvan' on a background of trees.
 The design that came from the neighborhood.